flyingmachine/brave-clojure-web/content/concurrency.md

 generally achieve parallelism by simultaneously executing tasks on multiple cores or processors.

-You can see from this definition that parallelism is a child of
+You can see from this definition that parallelism is a subclass of
 concurrency: in order to execute multiple tasks simultaneously, you first have to manage multiple tasks.
 Concurrency can be seen as potential paralellism.

+### Blocking and Async

+One of the big use cases for concurrent programming is for *blocking* operations.
+"Blocking" really just means waiting and you'll most often hear it used in relation to I/O operations.
+Let's examine this using the Concurrent Lady Gaga example.

+If Lady Gaga texts her interlocutor and then stands there with her phone in her hand, staring at the screen for a response, then you could say that the "read next text message" is blocking.
+If, instead, she tucks her phone away so that she can drink until it alerts her by beeping or vibrating, then you could say she's handling the "read next text message" operation *asynchronously*.

+### Parallelism vs. Distribution

 It's important to distinguish *parallelism* from *distribution*.
 Distributed computing is a specialization of parallel computing where the processors don't reside in the same computer.
 It'd be like Lady Gaga asking Beyoncé, "Please text this guy while I drink."

-I'm only going to use "parallel" to refer to cohabitating processors.
+I'm going to use "parallel" only to refer to cohabitating processors.
 While there are Clojure libraries that aid distributed programming, this book only covers parallel programming.
 That said, the concepts you'll learn apply directly to distributed programming.